 Jonah tried to test this calling: “Arise, Jonah and go to Nineveh, that ‘wicked city’”—preach the gospel to them!
 That wicked city was full of abortion policies, in fact, they actually sacrificed their infants to the gods.
 That wicked city persecuted the Israelites for years.
 That wicked city had the worst sort of tax collectors and sinners.
 California’s governor pales in comparison to the king of Nineveh.
 Jonah wanted a better way of life, an easier route and, ironically, his route ended him up at the bottom of the ocean.

-What we need today are less Christians tied to the enemy warfare of Fox and CNN news.
-We need less fearful retreat by Christians in their callings in the world.
+What we need today is less fearful retreat by Christians in their callings in the world.
 We need less yelling at all the wicked Ninevites from our internet screens.
 We need bold Christians who are willing to remember why we are here, witness with confidence, and refuse to cower before the enemy.
 We win them with our message of hope and love, of the gospel of our own salvation.
 We are left here for the tax collectors and sinners that many Christians want to run from.
 We don’t make progress by holding tightly to our AR15s, but with confidence in the message that actually has the power to save people.
 If they silence us, then let them do so.
 If they run us out, let them do so.
 Then we may have to flee to the mountains, when there is an actual threat to our lives and more than a mere loss of tax exempt status.